wwwehr/nearai/docs/benchmarking.md

 ## Implementing the "3 digit addition" benchmark

 In this section we will be implementing a benchmark we'll call "3 digit addition".
 The goal of the benchmark is to test an agents ability to add two 1-3 digit numbers together.
-The dataset will be benchmarking on will be a set of 1000 examples of 3 digit addition problems and their solutions.
+The dataset will consist of 1000 examples of 3 digit addition problems and their solutions.
 The solver will adjudicate the agents answers and return an single accuracy score.
+While this benchmark is simple and can be solved with a simple program, it serves as a good example of how to implement a benchmark in `nearai`.

 ### Step 1: Creating the dataset